sftpplus/sftpplus-docs/src/doc_source/configuration-client/transfers.rst

     When one expression is matching multiple files, the transfer will fail.
     This indicates a likely misconfiguration, which could cause non-deterministic transfers.

-    For transfer with recursive source, you can configure the marker at any place inside the source sub-directories.
+    For transfer with a recursive source, you can configure the marker at any place inside the source sub-directories.
     The batch transfer will include any files located in the same directory as the batch marker as well as any files in the sub-directories.

     The transfer will start 15 seconds after the marker file was detected.